 And we are not just talking about big forests in national parks and rural mountain communities.
-Trees in metropolitan areas and small towns in the U.S. are responsible for almost one-fifth of the country’s captured and stored carbon emissions.
+Trees in urban areas of the U.S. are responsible for 20 percent of all of the carbon emissions that forests in the U.S. capture and store.
+That amounts to nearly two percent of overall U.S. carbon emissions.
 They also shade buildings in the summer and block wind in the winter, which reduces the use of air conditioners and heaters — avoiding millions of tons of carbon emissions.

 But climate change supercharges the traditional stressors on our rural and urban forests.
 Tree pests and diseases are prevalent and droughts are frequent, largely because of climate change.
 And uncontrolled forest fires are larger and more severe.
 In California, alone, more than 162 million trees have died since 2010, largely because of climate change-related stressors.

 It’s now harder to harness the full potential of forests.

 - Almost 60 percent of America’s drinking water originates from national forests — mainly the rivers and streams that run through them.
 Scientists predict that, by 2071, nearly half of the freshwater basins in the U.S. may not be able to meet the monthly demand for water, partly due to climate change-related deforestation and forest degradation.